ktaylor63/southeast/site/content/news/agencies-announce-public-meeting-on-federal-trout-hatchery-funding.md

     link: 'http://digitalmedia.fws.gov/cdm/singleitem/collection/natdiglib/id/4507/rec/1'
     caption: 'A wildlife biologist holds a rainbow trout.
 Photo by Mark Lisac, USFWS.'
 tags:
-    - Tennessee
+    - Fisheries
     - Georgia
-    - Fisheries
+    - Tennessee
-updated: 'February 15th, 2017'
+updated: 'March 21st, 2017'
 ---

 **KNOXVILLE, TN** – Representatives from the Tennessee Valley Authority, the U.S. Fish & Wildlife Service, Tennessee Wildlife Resources Agency and Georgia Department of Natural Resources (the Agencies) will host a public meeting on Tuesday, May 27, 2014, to receive input on long-term funding recommendations under consideration by the Agencies that will continue popular trout stocking programs in reservoirs and tailwaters of certain TVA dams across the region.